The Florida Keys

 Key West is one of the few locales in the world that attract tarpon all year long.
 “I like to joke that they’re here in between cold fronts, so late February and early March can be iffy,” says Capt.
 Travis Holeman, of Key West Angling.
 “The top three months are definitely April, May and June.”
 The peak migration happens with big pushes starting at 79-degree water temps.

-Channels are like highways for tarpon.
+Tarpon are likely one of the most iconic fish species in the Florida Keys.
+Channels are just highways for tarpon.
 “A new moon [can be] a Super Bowl for our tarpon fishing,” he says.
 “Tarpon can be found in channels, flats, and on the beach, all moving somewhere.”